Statistical Age-of-Information Optimization for Status Update over Multi-State Fading Channels: Introduction

 Aside from average statistics of AoI, the maximum peak AoI, which is desired to be minimized as much as possible, is another metric to impact the resource optimization for transmissions.
 For example, the authors of~\cite{cao_2020_peak} studied the minimization of maximum peak AoI for UAV-aided relay transmissions.
 Although lowering the maximum peak AoI metric imposes a hard bound on AoI without exception, due to the uncertainty of wireless channel, the attained maximum peak AoI might be hard to confine within a low level in many cases, thus often failing to satisfy users' experiences.

 Above unsolved issues motivate the study on shaping the distribution rather than simply control a single average or peak statistic of AoI.
-The recently-proposed statistical AoI metric can effectively evaluate the achievable minimum peak AoI in a statistical yet rational way, i.e., imposing a certain age violation probability constraint \cite{zhang_statistical_2021}.
-Specifically, the statistical AoI is defined as the normalized log-moment generating function (LMGF) of peak AoI with a required AoI exponent, which indicates the exponentially decaying rate of the violation probability of exceeding the age threshold.
+Some literatures investigate how to minimize the violation probability of age exceeding a certain threshold~\cite{Statistical2021Champati,Optimized2020Abdel}.
+Similarly, there are also several works focusing on minimizing the age threshold or its upper bound, e.g., the conditional value-at-risk of age, with the constrained violation probability~\cite{Zhou2020Risk,Hu2021Status}.
+For instance, the authors of~\cite{Statistical2021Champati} studied the problem of minimization of the age violation probability for wireless two-hop control systems, where a heuristic sampling rate scheme was derived by a mathematically relaxation way.
+The authors of~\cite{Zhou2020Risk} investigated the multi-objective optimization problem in real-time monitoring systems, where the conditional value-at-risk of age was considered and solving which the history-dependent updating policy was obtained.
+However, the minimization problems with the objective of either age violation probability or conditional value-at-risk of age are sometimes complex and difficult to tackle.
+Alternatively, the recently-proposed statistical AoI metric can effectively evaluate the achievable minimum peak AoI in a statistical yet rational way, i.e., imposing a certain age violation probability constraint \cite{zhang_statistical_2021}.
+This metric has the fairly desired mathematical properties and the sophisticated optimization methods can be then used.
+Specifically, the statistical AoI is defined as the normalized log-moment generating function (LMGF) of peak AoI with a required AoI exponent, which indicates the exponentially decaying rate of the probability of peak age exceeding a certain threshold.
 In the meanwhile, the statistical AoI functions as an unified metric integrating the average statistic.
 In particular, when the AoI exponent decreases to zero, the statistical AoI reduces to the average peak AoI \cite{costa_age_2016}.
 When the AoI exponent goes up to infinity, the statistical AoI converges to the maximum peak AoI \cite{cao_2020_peak}.